-The kagu is the national bird of New Caledonia, and its image is used frequently to promote its economy.
-But the kagu’s crest feathers—its crowning glory—were so prized by the makers of ladies’ fancy hats in the 1800s that the bird almost became extinct.
-Predation by dogs, cats, pigs, and rats that were brought to the main island also caused the number of kagus to drop.
-With the bird’s popularity as a pet and even as a food source, and the loss of much of its forest habitat, the kagu soon became endangered.
+As the national bird of New Caledonia, the kagu's image is used frequently to promote its economy.
+But its crest feathers—the bird's crowning glory—were so prized by the makers of ladies’ fancy hats in the 1800s that the kagu almost became extinct.
+Predation by introduced dogs, cats, pigs, and rats brought to the main island also caused kagu numbers to drop.
+With the bird’s popularity as a pet and even as a food source, and an 80-percent loss of its forest habitat, the kagu soon became endangered.